 CIL research aims towards theoretical and practical frameworks in three thematic areas:

-- Embodied Play for Learning using Technology
+- Embodied Play and Learning using Technology

-- Affordable, Digital, Collaborative Spaces
+- Interaction Design and Creative Collaborative Spaces

 CIL research typically spans across the above-mentioned thematic areas, whilst it draws on: